EL-MASTOR/deep/README.md

   > Did you notice the difference?
 The 2nd example without an ending `/` ignores `https://example.com/x/api` and `https://example.com/x/administration/x`, whereas the 1st one doesn't.
   > It is a good practice to always end your ignored pathnames with `/` to avoid ignoring links that you didn't intend to ignore.
 Unless, you want to ignore them too.
   You might specify as many ignored pathnames as you like.
 - [^2] The path and filename of the downloaded file is determined from the pathname of the url.
 Very straight forward.
 The page at `https://example.com/a/b/z.html` is downloaded to `DIR/a/b/z.html`.
-And the page at `https://example.com/a/b/y` is downloaded to `DIR/a/b/y/index.html` for html urls that don't end with ".html". `DIR` here is the directory name you provided.
+And the page at `https://example.com/a/b/y` is downloaded to `DIR/a/b/y/index.html` if it's an html file that doesn't end with ".html", otherwise it is just downloaded as is. `DIR` here is the directory name you provided.
 All messing directories are created.
 - [^3] Did some pages failed to download?
 Don't worry <!-- TODO: is `worry not` a right sentence. if so, prefer using it instead --> .
 You don't have to restart.
 All you have to do is cd into your `DIR` where you have downloaded the pages, then run `deep -a`.
 This will retry downloading the failed urls.
   <!-- TODO: information or informations?-->
   This uses the informations stored in `failsafe-log.bin` and `visited-log.bin`.